EnflameTechnology/vllm-gcu/ReadMe-EN.md

 # 🔥 vLLM-GCU

-> **vLLM-GCU** is a high-performance inference system developed by Enflame Technology based on the original [vLLM](https://github.com/vllm-project/vllm) framework, optimized for the Enflame GCU (S60).
+> **vLLM-GCU** is an efficient inference system developed by Enflame Technology based on the original [vLLM](https://github.com/vllm-project/vllm) framework, optimized for the Enflame GCU (S60).
 It supports the deployment and execution of Large Language Models (LLMs) and Vision-Language Models (VLMs).
 While retaining the core scheduling strategies and execution mechanisms of vLLM, this project introduces operator-level optimizations tailored for the GCU architecture.

 ---